stuartherbert/ContractLib/README.md

 ContractLib
 ===========

 **ContractLib** is a simple-to-use PHP component for easily enforcing programming contracts throughout your PHP components.
-These programming contracts can go a long way to helping you, and the users of your components, develop more robust code..
+These programming contracts can go a long way to helping you, and the users of your components, develop more robust code.

+ContractLib is loosely inspired by Microsoft Research's work on the [Code Contracts Library for .NET]{http://research.microsoft.com/en-us/projects/contracts/userdoc.pdf}

 System-Wide Installation
 ------------------------